yeojz/vtypes/packages/vtypes-arrayof/README.md

 ## About

-Validates values of all keys in an object against the predefined validation rule.
+The `arrayOf` validator attempts to make sure the all values in the array conforms to a predefined rule.

 ## Installation